Ponziani Opening: Overview

 As early as 1904, Marshall wrote that, "There is no point in White's third move unless Black plays badly. ...
 White practically surrenders the privilege of the first move."
 More recently, Graham Burgess called the Ponziani "a relic from a bygone age, popular neither at top level nor at club level".
 Bruce Pandolfini has said, Curiously, every great teacher of openings who investigated the Ponziani has concluded that it leads to interesting play and deserves to be played more often.
 Yet it has never captured the fancy of chessplayers in general, and it remains to be seen whether the Ponziani is an opening of the past or of the future.

 In Chess Master vs. Chess Amateur, Max Euwe and Walter Meiden wrote, "What should one do with this opening?
 It is no opening for beginners, because tactics predominate in the play.
 There are no simple strategic principles to govern the general lines in this opening."

-Variations

-After 1.e4 e5 2.Nf3 Nc6 3.c3 the main continuations are: